Amirabs7/Tunisia-democracy-analysis/README.md

 - From 1900–mid 20th century, almost all democratization attempts failed.Late 20th century (1970s–1990s) saw more successes (e.g., Latin America, Eastern Europe, Southern Europe).
 Since 2000, successes are rare again, with failure/stagnation dominating.
 - The global “third wave” of democracy (1970s–1990s) was historically unique.
-The post–2000 era has been much harsher: authoritarian resilience, resource wealth, geopolitical rivalries, and weak international pressure mean that most attempts crash.
+The post–2000 era has not been easy either : authoritarian resilience, resource wealth, geopolitical rivalries, and weak international pressure mean that most attempts crash.
 Tunisia wasn’t a unique tragedy — it was part of a systemic reversal in global democratization

 ### 5.Post- democratization episode status by country :